Ocean Isle Beach house fire: Advocacy

-Survivors, other Carolina students lobby Congress
+Lobbying of Congress

 On September 7, 2008, WIS-TV in Columbia, South Carolina reported that two of the survivors would be lobbying the U.S. Congress on behalf of two bills aimed at improving fire safety on college campuses nationwide.
 Ashley Perdue and Tripp Wylie each use the word "luck" to describe their circumstances during the fire which allowed them to survive.

 The morning of the fire, Tripp Wylie was able to leap from a third story window and land in a canal, barely escaping the smoke and rapidly spreading fire which blocked other exits.
 Less than 48 hours later, he was interviewed by Matt Lauer in a live segment broadcast on NBC's The Today Show from his parents' home.
 He had known victims Travis Cale, Justin Anderson and Emily Yelton since grammar school, describing them as his best friends.
 Lauer inquired if Wylie was asking himself why he survived while his friends died.
 "You try to make sense out of it, which is impossible," Wylie replied.
 Ten months later, Wylie was still not sure why he survived and his friends did not.
 "It should not have to come down to luck," he told WIS-TV.

 Perdue told WIS-TV.
 "Seeing so many families devastated just hurt me, having to go see, walk around campus and seeing everybody just devastated, I don't want anybody to feel that."

 On September 9, Wylie and Perdue were joined by dozens of college students from South Carolina and North Carolina as they traveled to Washington.
 In addition to pushing for new legislation, the students said their trip was intended to raise awareness for fire safety and prevention on college campuses, declaring "Every student should know how to react if caught in a blaze like the fire at Ocean Isle Beach."